Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 1. Select the **Publish build artifacts** task and then disable or remove it.

 > **Why do this?**
-You don't need build artifacts to deploy to a container.
+You don't need artifacts to deploy to a container.

 # [Container](#tab/deploy-container/yaml)